 If you have 2 weeks, then do Bangkok, Sukhothai and Chiang Mai in week one.
 From there, fly down to one of the southern coasts for a week of nature and beaches.

-I get a lot of e-mail from people attempting to craft a perfect 6-day whirlwind Thailand itinerary, but I haven’t traveled in this way myself.
+I get a lot of emails from people attempting to craft a perfect 6-day whirlwind Thailand itinerary, but I haven’t traveled in this way myself.

-On each of my trips to Thailand I’ve spent at least a couple of weeks, so I was not in the mindset that I had to see as much as possible within just a few days.
+I’ve spent at least a couple of weeks on each of my trips to Thailand, so I was not in the mindset that I had to see as much as possible within just a few days.
 The logistics of a one-week trip also get a lot more precious with less room for mistakes or delays, making it more challenging to recommend a ‘perfect’ route.

 If you follow the first parts of this route, you can connect this seamlessly to Laos via Chiang Rai and the border at Huay Xai.
 You can enter Laos either by bus or the so-called slow boat.